Have you ever felt tired, fuzzy-headed, or vaguely sick and then walked outside and immediately felt better?

 I've since upgraded my air filter to a Molekule Air Mini+.
 The Molekule senses the amount of dust in the air and spins its fan faster the higher PM2.5 gets.
 It's also much quieter than a box fan.
 Molekule's products are stupidly expensive so I'm not happy with this solution.

-If you're building a house from scratch you can build a HEPA filter into your Heating, Ventilation, and Air Conditioning (HVAC) system.
+If you're building a house from scratch you can build a whole-house HEPA filter into your Heating, Ventilation, and Air Conditioning (HVAC) system.

 Technically you only need to run a HEPA filter when there's dust in the air.
 If you don't mind spending a little extra on electricity just keep your filter on all the time.

 In the Spring in Dallas running a HEPA filter in my bedroom helped aleviate my seasonal allergies by filtering out grass pollen from the air.
 At my girlfriend's house adding a HEPA filter to each room in my wife's house while we were dating helped reduce my cat allergy symptoms.

 If humidity is too low it can dry out your nose, throat, eyes, lungs, and skin.
-When the air is dry it's easier for viruses and bacteria to stay in the air longer and pets tend to shed more, all of which can make you sick.
+When the air is dry it's easier for viruses and bacteria to stay in the air longer and pets tend to shed more.
+All of these effects of low humidity can make you sick.